ursetto/a2-btr/README.md

 **Strings**.
 Strings have an unusual format, being neither Pascal (length byte prefix) nor null-terminated.
 Instead they are terminated with `$ff`.
 Inline strings (those after a JSR to the print string subroutine) are preceded by 1 byte, which is the horizontal column to print at, starting with 0 for the first line of the text area.
 This wraps to the next line at 40 columns, so the second line starts at $28.
 This is so common I wrote a parser for this data structure in [InlineBTRString.cs](./InlineBTRString.cs), which also lets 6502bench continue code analysis after the inline data.

+## Save games

+Games are saved to a storage disk on track 1 through track 5, sectors 00..04.
+The track number corresponds to the quest (save slot), and the sector data is saved/loaded verbatim to $B200..$B5FF and the zero page.
+The sole exception is that the user's current joystick/keyboard and sound on/off choice, both stored in zero page, are preserved on load.

+Storage disk layout:

+    T01,S00..04 Quest 1, page $B2,$B3,$B4,$B5,$00
+    T02,S00..04 Quest 2, "
+    T03,S00..04 Quest 3, "
+    T04,S00..04 Quest 4, "
+    T05,S00..04 Quest 5, "

+## Side B layout

+T01..T20,S00..0F of side B contain playfield tile data.
+Each sector represents one screen.
+The 4-bit sector number comes from the low 4 bits of $1B.
+The 5-bit track number comes from the high 4 bits of $1B, plus the low bit in $1C as the top bit, plus 1 (since tracks start at 1).

+It is likely (but undetermined) that $1C is a flag denoting the outside or inside of the map.

+The initial tile data is run-length encoded.
+It starts at sector offset $01 and consists of either a tile byte 00..7F (high bit clear), or a tile byte (high bit set) + repeat byte.

 ## Amusements

 - During the intro scene, set memory location $C4 (demo mode) to 0.
 This will turn off demo mode and let you play the intro screens.
 If you go up, you'll be in the Grand Hall; if you go left, you'll be in Temple Grund.
 Going a couple screens right will lock the game.
-You can also play the sample quest in this way, although it's basically like starting a new game.
+You can also play the sample quest in this way, although it's basically like starting a new game from a normally-inaccessible position.

 ## In progress